mx-gvazquez/JavaForTesters/out/production/01 - Java for Testers - Udemy/MyFirstJavaProject/Section 6/Section 6 - Java Methods.md

 ---

-There's another level of complexity: `OVERRIDE`
+> There's another level of complexity: `OVERRIDE`

-If a method is present in both SuperClass and ChildClass, and happens to share both Name & Arguments, then:
+If a method is present in both SuperClass and ChildClass, and happens to share both Name & Arguments, but different code inside then:

 > Which method will be executed?